LeeTwentyThree/ECCLibrary/README.md

 ## Requirements

-SMLHelper 3 (name subject to change).
+Nautilus (name subject to change).

 ## Contributing to ECCLibrary